-Drinking and games are fun on their own, but putting them together (in a responsible fashion!) is a great way to elevate your night or day.
-But as much as we love a good game of Beer Pong, at some point or another, you’re going to need a few more games in your rotation to spice things up a bit.
+Drinking and games are fun on their own, but mixing the two together is a great way to elevate a party, or nowadays, a small get-together.
+But as much as we love a good game of beer pong, at some point or another, you’re going to need a few more of the best drinking games in your rotation to spice things up a bit.
 After all, variety is the spice of life.

 1. Beer Pong

 The thing about classics is that they’re classic for a reason.
-Beer Pong is among one of the simplest drinking games to understand, but one of the most difficult to master.
-The setup, if you’re not familiar, is simple: Each side sets up six cups in a pyramid-style shape before teams of two take turn tossing ping pong balls into each of the cups.
+Beer Pong is one of the simplest drinking games to understand, but one of the most difficult to master.
+The setup, if you’re not familiar, is simple: Each side sets up six cups in a pyramid-style shape before teams of two take turns tossing ping pong balls into each of the cups.
 The first team to clear the opposing team’s cups wins the game.

 2. Drunk Jenga

 On its own, Jenga is a fun and exciting game, but incorporating an element of drinking certainly takes the experience up a notch or two.
 By writing different instructions on each of the blocks (like “give two sips” or “take two sips”) each block pulled from the tower can offer up a prompt to further the drinking experience.
 And, if someone causes the tower to fall, they’ll have to finish off their drink completely.
 Let your imagination run wild as you provide the literal building blocks for one delightfully entertaining drinking game.